dietotter/cpp-learning/conspect.md

 `auto fcnPtr{ &goo }; std::cout << fcnPtr(6);`
 - Also function pointers are useful when you want to store functions in array or other structure
 - Recommendation is to use `std::function`.
 And in places where a func pointer type is used multiple times, make a type alias to your *std::function*

+# Memory
+- Memory that program uses is typically divided into areas, called **segments**:
+    - **Code segment** (also *text segment*), where the compiled program sits in memory.
+Is typically read-only
+    - **Bss segment** (also *unitialized data segment*), where zero-initialized global and static variables are stored
+    - **Data segment** (also *initialized data segment*), where initialized global and static vars are stored
+    - **Heap** (also *free store*), where dynamically allocated vars are allocated from
+    - **Call stack** (also *stack*), where function params, local vars, and other function-related information are stored
+- Sequential memory requests (e.g., via *new*) may not result in sequential memory addresses being allocated
+- Advantages and disadvantages of heap:
+    - Allocing memory is comparatively slow
+    - Allocated memory stays alloced until specifically dealloces or the app ends (then OS should clean it up)
+    - Dynamically alloced memory must be accessed via pointer.
+Dereferencing pointer is slower than accessing a var directly
+    - Heap is a big pool of memory, so large arrays, structures, or classes can be alloced here
+- Call stack keeps track of all active funcs (those that were called but not terminated) from the start of the program to the current point of execution, and handles allocation of all function params and local vars
+- Call stack is implemented as **stack** data structure
+- **Data structure** is a programming mechanism for organizing data so that it can be used efficiently (e.g. array, struct).
+They provide mechanisms for storing and accessing data in an efficient way.
+- Array lets you access and modify elems in any order (called **random access**)
+- How call stack works, stack overflow, and adv/disadv of the stack: see `conspect/text/call-stack.md`

+## std::vector capacity and stack behaviour
+- In `std::vector`, **length** is how many elems are being used in the array; **capacity** is how many elems were alloced in memory.
+- `array.resize(n)` causes to change both length and capacity if resized to bigger, and only length (capacity stays the same) if resized downwards.
+It works similarly if you do it using initializer's lists (`vect = { 1, 2, 3 };`).
+- The range for `[]` and `at()` are based on vector's length, not capacity
+- Can be used as a stack using functions `push_back()`, `back()` (returns the value of the top elem), `pop_back()`. `push_back()` will resize vector.
+- Because resizing is expensive, we can tell vector to alloc a certain amount of capacity using `reserve()`:

+`std::vector<int> stack{}; stack.reserve(5);`
+- When vector is resized, it may allocate more capacity than is needed.

+# Recursion
+- **Recursive termination** is a condition that, when met, will cause the recursive function to stop calling itself
+- Inputs for which an algorithm trivially produces an output is called a **base case**.
+Base cases act as termination conditions for the algorithm.
+Base cases can often be identified by considering the output for an input of 0, 1, "", '', or null

+Example:

+`int sumTo(int sumto) {`

+`if (sumto <= 0) return 0; // base case (termination condition) when user passed in unexpected param (<=0)`

+`else if (sumto == 1) return 1; // normal base case (termination condition)`

+`else return sumTo(sumto - 1) + sumto; // recursive function call`

+`}`

+Note, that `sumto - ` is used instead of `--sumto`.
+That's because `operator--` has a side effect, and we use var `sumto` one more time in the whole expression

+- Fibonacci numbers is a typical function that uses recursive algorithm for its implementation
+- **Memoization** is a technique that caches the results of expensive function calls so thee result can be returned if the same input occurs again.
+Example with memoized fibonacci recursion: `conspect/src/fibonacci-recursion.cpp`
+- Recursion is good choice when most of these are true:
+    - Recursive code is much simpler to implement
+    - Recursion depth can be limited
+    - Iterative version of the algorithm requires managing a stack of data
+    - This isn't a performance-critical section of code
+- But almost always should favor iteration over recursion